 St. Dominic Savio Schools are located in the Southern Highlands of Tanzania.
 All the branches of both Pre & Primary School, and the Secondary School are run by the Catholic Diocese of Iringa under the directorate of Rev. Father Aidan Ulungi.
 Our schools are English-Medium, which means that all classes are taught using English as the language of instruction both within and outside of classroom, with the exception of the subject of Kiswahili.
 We serve mixed gender for all students from various backgrounds without discrimination from age four(4 years) to fifteen(15 years).
-Our schools have a strong ambition for advancement and is informed by our belief that education enables us to lay the foundation upon which we build a better brighter future for this and the next generation.
+Our schools have a strong ambition for advancement and is informed by our belief that education enables us to lay the foundation upon which we build a better and brighter future for the coming generations.

 “Non Scholae Sed Vitae Discimus”

 In English: “WE DO NOT LEARN FOR SCHOOL, BUT FOR LIFE’.

 The vision of St. Dominic Savio school is that children will have better future life after attaining quality and good education.